By MARINA WATERS

 Miller told the commission that TIFs were created to better undesirable areas and create redevelopment opportunities and were used throughout the state.
-He added that PILOTs He also said that Knoxville currently has 47 TIF or PILOT projects in the works while Johnson City has about 10.
+He also said that Knoxville currently has 47 TIF or PILOT projects in the works while Johnson City has about 10.

 “When you’re not growing as a region,” Miller said, “We have to do everything we can to attract people to come here and build jobs.”

 Alicia Summers, NETREP’s vice president of business development, explained that PILOT plans allow industrial development boards to discount, reduce or freeze property taxes for up to 20 years.

 She also explained that each plan made with companies is different from another and thus requires a different amount of jobs created.
 When asked where some of those companies stood on jobs created, Summers said reports aren’t required from the groups until 2020.
 She added that she can gather that information to bring back to the commission.